CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_prevention_policy_linux.md

 - `php_script_optimization` (Boolean) Whether to enable the setting.
 Mitigates high volume PHP script execution to only the first time it's seen by the server.
 - `prevent_suspicious_processes` (Boolean) Whether to enable the setting.
 Block processes that CrowdStrike analysts classify as suspicious.
 These are focused on dynamic IOAs, such as malware, exploits and other threats.
 - `quarantine` (Boolean) Whether to enable the setting.
 Quarantine executable files after they’re prevented by NGAV.
 When this is enabled, we recommend setting anti-malware prevention levels to Moderate or higher and not using other antivirus solutions.
+- `quarantine_non_executables_on_write` (Boolean) Whether to enable the setting.
+Quarantine non-executable files, classified as malicious by CrowdStrike’s Intelligence analysts, when they are written to disk.
+Requires detect_non_executables_on_write and quarantine to be enabled.
 - `retrospective_detections` (Boolean) Whether to enable the setting.
 Use of tagged binaries to automatically create detections for behaviors which occurred within a lookback period.
 - `script_based_execution_monitoring` (Boolean) Whether to enable the setting.
 Provides visibility into suspicious scripts, including shell and other scripting languages.
 - `sensor_anti_malware` (Attributes) For offline and online hosts, use sensor-based machine learning to identify and analyze unknown executables as they run to detect and prevent malware. (see [below for nested schema](#nestedatt--sensor_anti_malware))